jeftekhari/blog/drafts/blog-draft.md

 The problem is most GRC learning material is dry.
 Really dry.
 "Implement controls aligned with organizational risk appetite" dry.
 So I decided to learn by building.

 The idea: what if I could point a scanner at any GitHub repo and have it tell me everything that's wrong — missing policies, exposed secrets, vulnerable dependencies, misconfigured headers — and then *generate* the compliance documents from what it finds?

 Not hand-written templates.
 Not copy-pasted boilerplate.
 Actual policies derived from actual code.

+Oh and what if I gamify it so I can retain my interest?

 ## What the scanner does

-I built a [GRC Observability Dashboard](https://github.com/shipstuff/GRC-Observability-Dashboard) — a GitHub Action that scans repos and produces compliance reports.
+I built a [GRC Observability Dashboard](https://github.com/shipstuff/GRC-Observability-Dashboard](https://grc-dashboard.jdeftekhari.workers.dev) - a GitHub Action that scans repos and produces compliance reports.
 Point it at a repo, give it a live URL, and it runs 10 checks in parallel:

 - Finds every form, POST endpoint, and cookie in the codebase
 - Identifies third-party services from your `package.json` (it knows about 20+ services — Resend, Stripe, Sentry, Auth0, etc.)